Looking for a story about the indigenous people of North America?

 Loyie, Larry.
 As Long as the Rivers Flow.
 Groundwood Books 2002.

-Tells the story of Larry Loyie – of the Canadian Cree people – who was sent to a government school and later became a writer.
+Larry Loyie – of the Canadian Cree people – was sent to a government school and later became a writer.
 Recommended for readers nine to eleven years old.

 Sigafus, Kim and Lyle Ernst.
 Wisdom from Our First Nations.
 Toronto: Second Story Press, 2015.